zombssua/dalright/README.md

 aug 24
 I WANna ignore everyone so badly but im a sensitive fuck and check my lapto for notifications to see if they even care that i didnt talk to them im a loner

+i dont feel great. knowing that someone doxxed u is weird -_- but it really doesnt do anything but im still scared and i feel sick.